Bail Bond Financing & Payment Plans in NC

 how much is an immigration bond

 Most bail bondsmen are simply trying to collect the 10-15% they need to post the bond.
-Some may charge a small “financing fee” for the additional paperwork, man hours, and risk they take by financing a bail bond.
+In NC, the premium is capped at 15% by law (§ 58-71-95).
+Some may charge a small “financing fee” for the additional paperwork, man-hours, and risk they take by financing a bail bond.
 If someone skips their court date and becomes a fugitive and has not paid the bondsman the 10-15% bond premium, then the bondsman has even fewer resources to apprehend the individual and can take an even bigger loss.

 Bail bond agents like Apex Bail Bonds are often more willing to finance when the co-signer has a proven employment track record.
 Often, the credit score is unimportant if the co-signer has been employed for 12 consecutive months or longer at the same job.
 This sets bail bondsmen apart from other lenders who are more likely to scrutinize an individual’s credit score and credit history.